leimao/TensorFlow_Dataset_API_Demo/README.md

 ## Conclusions

-Using TensorFlow ``Iterator`` is not necessary faster than the self-implemented ``Iterator`` because of its heavy overhead running time.
+Using TensorFlow ``Iterator`` is not necessary faster than the self-implemented single-thread ``Iterator`` because of its heavy overhead running time.
 Based on these test results, I would not favor TensorFlow ``Iterator`` over my self-implemented ``Iterator`` in my daily TensorFlow usages.
 Maybe I would keep using ``feed_dict`` frequently simply because it looks more natural.

 ## Final Remarks